quicwg/ops-drafts/draft-ietf-quic-manageability.md

 random fraction of QUIC packets across 4-tuples will allow many QUIC handshakes to complete, preventing a TCP failover, but the connections will suffer from severe packet loss (see also {{sec-filtering}}).
-Therefore UDP throttling should be rather realised by per-flow policing, e.g, based on the hash of the UDP datagram's source and destination addresses and blocking a portion of the hash space that corresponds to the fraction of UDP traffic one wishes to drop.
+Therefore UDP throttling should be realized by per-flow policing as opposed to per-packet policing.
+Note that this per-flow policing should be stateless to avoid problems with stateful treatment of QUIC flows (see {{sec-stateful}}), for example blocking a portion of the space of values of a hash function over the addresses and ports in the UDP datagram.
 While QUIC endpoints are often able to survive address changes, e.g. by NAT rebindings, blocking a portion of the traffic based on 5-tuple hashing increases the risk of black-holing an active connection when the address changes.